younis-hamalawy/mandala_mania/README.md

 ### Set background image to the drawing area
 Allow the user to drag and drop a Ganesha background to be the center of their mandala

+##### DISCLAIMER: This project was built with the help of the logic posted on https://github.com/ayyjohn/mandalamaker